liqd/adhocracy/docs/development/api.rst

 `c.user`
   A :class:`adhocracy.model.User` object or `None` if unauthenticated.
-  It is set by :class:`adhocracy.lib.base.BaseController` from a value determinated by the :module:`repoze.who` middleware.
+  It is set by :class:`adhocracy.lib.base.BaseController` from a value determinated by the :mod:`repoze.who` middleware.

 `c.active_global_nav`
   A `str` naming the current active top navigation item.
 It is set to